Dynamic Kubernetes Cluster Registration | Teleport

 kube_cluster resource you created earlier, execute the following

-command to retrieve the resource as it exists on the Auth Service's backend:
+command to open the resource as it exists on the Auth Service's backend in your

 kube_cluster: